All Episodes

 We were very methodical.

-The closest thing was the biological and electrical science and we got into those relatively early.
+The closest thing was the biological and electrical science, and we got into those relatively early.

-Going down to Virginia, then we did set up a research facility where we could indeed
+But in going down to Virginia, then we did set up a research facility where we could indeed see if it was possible to measure other people in similar states.

-In the beginning of that, we enlisted a PhD doctor, young friend, who's been a friend
+And in the beginning of that, we enlisted a PhD doctor, young friend, who's been a friend ever since, back in the 60s.

-We began some very serious experimentation.
+And we began some very serious experimentation.

-A man by the name of Charlie Tart, I don't know whether you've heard of Charlie or not.
+I don't know whether you've heard of Charlie or not.

 Were you able to actually document any biological changes that occurred during this state?

-An average of about 8 to 10 subjects we were using constantly in the 60s and 70s down in Virginia, in Richmond, and then in Charlottesville, incidentally.
+We began to match them up, and we found that, generally speaking, we'd also develop methods and techniques, but we had an average of about eight to ten subjects that we were using constantly in the 60s and 70s down in Virginia, in Richmond, and then in Charlottesville.

-What brought us into Charlottesville is that we got into the cable business.
+Incidentally, what brought us into Charlottesville is that we got into the cable business.

 Oh, yes.